-The ignition will switch from ACC/ ACCESSORY to OFF after five minutes to prevent battery rundown.
+The ignition will switch from ACC/ACCESSORY to off after five minutes to prevent battery rundown.

-ON/RUN/START (Green Indicator

-Light) : This mode is for driving and starting.
-With the ignition off, and the brake pedal applied, pressing the button once will turn the ignition on.
+ON/RUN/START (Green Indicator Light): This mode is for driving and starting.
+With the ignition off, and the brake pedal applied, pressing ENGINE START/STOP once will turn the ignition on.
 Once engine cranking begins, release the button.
 Engine cranking will continue until the engine starts.
-See Starting the Engine \Rightarrow 184.
+See Starting the Engine ⇒ 174.
 The ignition will then remain on.